 Rooms & Views

-The first time we booked a family room with a gorge and river view, the view is spectacular.
+The view of the family room with a gorge and river view is spectacular.
 The pleasant sound of mountain and river stream, It was extremely comfortable to just relax by the balcony.

-The second time we booked a family suite with a garden view, we could infused a little bit of our multicultural experience by enjoy the indigenous dance from our balcony.
+The family suite with a garden view allows you to enjoy the indigenous dance from the balcony.
 The room is spacious, and it comes with a few mini-games for the family.